xchrisbailey/chrisbaileydev_v2/content/posts/next-js-9-getting-started.md

     <style jsx>...</style>
   </nav>
-)
+);

-export default Nav
+export default Nav;
 ```

-A simple navbar with a few new things from basic react, one being `js•next/link`, for now, we'll just note this and come back later and talk about specific things next gives us to make life a bit easier.
+A simple navbar with a few new things from basic react, one being `next/link`, for now, we'll just note this and come back later and talk about specific things next gives us to make life a bit easier.

 **static/**: